 - The Macintosh is absolutely delicious.
 Fresh, farm to table ingredients… and so many good vegetarian options.
 The deckle is a must.
 It’s meant to be shared between two people.
 They also have a bacon happy hour.
 I mean… I can’t think of two things that go better together!

 - Minero is a casual spot that serves up delicious Mexican food.
 It’s located upstairs with pretty city views.
-I love the queso and breakfast tacos!
-It’s the perfect spot to go for brunch.
+I love the queso and breakfast tacos, and their chicken wings may be one of my most favorite things on the planet!
+It’s the perfect spot to go for a boozy lunch or brunch.

 - Monza has the best Italian food.
 The pizzas are amazing but the thing to order is the butter bean salad (it’s so refreshing and delicious) and the carbonara (this pasta will change your life.
 I didn’t order it but my friend let me have a few bites.
 It’s one of the best things I’v ever eaten!!)